toholdaquill/toholdaquill.github.io/one-perfect-iot-day.md

 "Maybe a couple.
 Just until...yes, this thing, until it blows...blows over.
 Yes.
 Yes.
 Exactly.
 Would you...would you mind?"

 When he clicked off the phone, Sarah glared at him.
-She and his ninety-year-old mom got along like two cats in a barrel.
+She and his ninety-year-old mom got along about as well as a pig farmer at a PETA convention.

 "Get your stuff.
 Now.
 Move."